SheetJS/docs.sheetjs.com/docz/docs/09-miscellany/02-errors.md

 #### SCRIPT5022: DataCloneError

-IE10 does not properly support Transferables.
+IE10 does not properly support `Transferable`.

 #### Object doesn't support property or method 'slice'